 Phonics is an essential ingredient in learning to read.
 Children begin phonics lessons on entry to the Early Years Foundation Stage.
-At this point, all children begin work on phase two of the Letters and Sounds programme of study.
-We use the Phonics Bug teaching programme to support in the teaching of synthetic phonics.
-This is an interactive teaching tool utilised in each phonics session.
-In order to support the teaching of these, there are staff handbooks for both Reception and Key Stage One to use as a starting point for teacher plans and resources to set for independent application of the sounds.
-Each phase has its own practical kit to complement the teaching of the identified sounds.
+At this point, all children begin work on phase two of the Little Wandle Letters and Sounds Revised programme of study.
+To support the teaching of systematic synthetic phonics, there is staff guidance for both Reception and Key Stage One; this includes corresponding planning and resources to ensure that there is a consistent approach across the school.